 Special Education Teacher Interview Questions & Answers

-Below are special questions that you might receive as a teacher candidate for a special needs role.
-These teaching interview questions and answers would be for those in the K-12 special needs educator positions.
+Below are special questions you might receive as a teacher candidate for a special needs role.
+These teaching interview questions and answers would be for those in the K-12 special need's educator positions.

-Explain what you would do if a student decides they don't want to complete their work.
+Explain what you would do if students decide they don't want to complete their work.

-Sample answer: When a student isn't feeling particularly motivated to complete work and is feeling like they would like to push back against the lesson plans, it's best to try and work one-on-one with that student.
-Try and understand their motivations.
-Rather than using threats or other methods of trying to discipline the student.
-While that may work in a regular setting.
+Sample answer: When a student isn't feeling particularly motivated to complete work.
+And feels like they would like to push back against the lesson plans, it's best to try to work one-on-one with that student.
+Try to understand their motivations, rather than using threats or other methods of disciplining the student.
+At the same time, that may work in a regular setting.
 We need to consider the IEP's of that student before we move forward.
 Generally speaking, trying to work one-on-one is best and provide assistance.
-I've found in the past that, it usually comes down to frustration with the work.
+I've found in the past that it usually comes down to frustration with the work.

-Sample answer: I tend to look at students' progress, evaluate the classroom if I need to, think about the curriculum, and any upcoming testing that might need to be completed, including projects.
-And then from there, determine the appropriate material that needs to be covered.
+Sample answer: I tend to look at students' progress, evaluate the classroom if I need to.
+And think about the curriculum or any upcoming testing that might need to be completed, including projects.
+And then, from there, determine the appropriate material that needs to be covered.
 I look at this on a monthly, weekly, and daily level.

 How do you foster positive relationships with parents?

-Sample answer: In special education, fostering positive relationships with parents is really important.
-I've found it's best to try and spend one-on-one time with the parents, ask questions about how the child is doing at home.
+Sample answer: In special education, fostering positive relationships with parents is significant.
+I've found it's best to spend one-on-one time with the parents and ask questions about how the child is doing at home.
 And what they're currently working on.
-And try to be a guiding force for what the parents are trying to work on and adopt in the household, as well.
-For example, if I try to push my thoughts and opinions on the parents and this is not in alignment with what they're working on at home, this could create a hostile relationship that might not be adopted.
+And try to be a guiding force for what the parents are trying to work on and adopt in the household.
+For example, if I try to push my thoughts and opinions on the parents.
+When it's not aligned with what they're working on at home, this could create a hostile relationship.

 How often will you collect data on IEP (Individualized Education Plans) goals and objectives?

 Sample answer: I try to collect information and data frequently.
-I use multiple teaching methods and engagement techniques to try and measure how the IEP's are working.
-For example, if it's a group project where engagement should be taking place and I see a student deciding not to be engaged with that, I might take note of that data or information—then make some calibrations to the IEP for that student.
+I use multiple teaching methods and engagement techniques to try to measure how the IEP's are working.
+For example, if it's a group project where engagement should be taking place.
+And I see a student deciding not to be engaged with that.
+Then I might take note of that data or information—then make some calibrations to the IEP for that student.

 What are the benefits of progress monitoring?

 Sample answer: The benefits are bountiful.
 We can use this information to inform lesson plans, IEP's, parent-teacher conferences, and more.
-It's great to have a teaching assistant in the classroom who can be looking for progress monitoring opportunities, while I might be focused on the student's active needs.
-And then from there, the teacher's aide and I can review that information and make calibrations to the classroom, Individualized Education Plans, and more.
+It's great to have a teaching assistant in the classroom looking for progress.
+Assisting with monitoring opportunities while I might be focused on the student's active needs.
+And then, from there, the teacher's aide and I can review that information and make calibrations to the classroom, Individualized Education Plans, and more.

 What is your experience teaching with technology?

 Sample answer: I'm very comfortable with technology myself.
 And I've found that technology in the classroom can be beneficial to students.
-Primarily, working with computers, creating projects with computers, and exploring what computers can offer in terms of creativity.
-Other methods of integrating technology into the classroom include the use of smartboards, which can assist in presenting visuals that assist with education.
+Primarily working with computers, creating projects with computers, and exploring what computers can offer in terms of creativity.
+Other methods of integrating technology into the classroom include using SMART boards, which can help present visuals that assist with education and test scores.
 3D learning is certainly one of the methods that I try to focus on and see how the students respond.
-The use of technology has advanced dramatically and as teachers, we can explore something greater than movies or television.
+Technology has advanced dramatically, and as teachers, we can explore something greater than movies or television.

 How do you put technology into educating?